OdysseyX/documentation/docs/Splashkit/Modules/Data Analytics/Epic.md

 ## Operations / Support / Training Considerations

+- Guides and Documentation should be written for ease of use
+- Upskilling may be needed if team members do not have prior knowledge of data analytics techniques and validation
 - Team members must become familiar with SplashKit, C++, Ninja and CMake
 - Advise teams 2 weeks in advance of planned release